 - 5 drops pure liquid stevia (or a pinch of any sweetener you prefer)

 - 1 cup unsalted peanuts

-- 1 large green onion, greens only, thinly sliced
+- 1 large green onion (green only, thinly sliced for garnish)

 - Once the mushrooms are soft and cooked, add the chicken and boil until it's warmed through.

 - Just before removing the pot from the heat, stir in the peanuts and allow to boil for 30-60 seconds.

 - Ladle some cooked noodles into the bowl, then the soup and top with green onion.